gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * Lazy-load chosenjs customizer options.
 * PHP 8 compatibility improvements.
 * Resolve CSS conflicts with other plugins eg shortpixel.

-= 1.2.33.1 =
-* Fixed bugs with double optin in Sendinblue integration.
-* Added filter "mo_optin_form_set_font_families_to_inherit" to make all optin font families a theme font.

-= 1.2.33.0 =
-* Added middle of content optin placement.
-* Added double-optin support to Sendinblue.

-= 1.2.32.0 =
-* Added Constant Contact API v3 which include support for custom fields.
-* Fixed issue where custom html forms caused customizer saving to fail.
-* Fixed issue where Sendinblue view in browser and unsubscribe links weren't working.
-* Added email notification when there is an email campaign error.
-* Flag GA events as nonInteractive.

 See the [changelog file](https://plugins.svn.wordpress.org/mailoptin/trunk/changelog.txt) for full change log information.